-Foods and feeds are tested in the Czech Republic regularly, for various contaminants, as well as transgenic trait presence.
 The Czech Environmental Inspectorate is the Competent Authority for government supervision of the use of bioengineered events.
 It covers contained use as well as deliberate release into the environment in both areas: commercial and research.
 It cooperates with other governmental supervision bodies responsible for specific areas:

-Czech Agriculture and Food Inspection Authority - food inspections and control.
-They test food products containing or produced from corn, soy, and rice for the presence of biotech material.
-The detection laboratories are able to check for genetic modification also in tomatoes, potatoes,
+- Czech Agriculture and Food Inspection Authority (CAFIA) food inspections and control.
+CAFIA conducts testing based on their Annual Control Plan.
+Products that are listed in the Plan are typically those that often appear in the RASFF.
+Last year CAFIA tested 69 samples of food products containing or produced from corn, soy, flax seed, papaya, and rice for the presence of biotech material.
+The detection laboratories are able to check for genetic modification also in tomatoes, potatoes, and oilseeds. - Central Institute for Supervising and Testing in Agriculture seeds and feed supervision.
+They have been testing both domestically produced and imported seeds since 2006, namely corn, soy, and rapeseed for the adventitious presence of bioengineered events. - State Veterinary Administration supervision of animal origin products. - State Institute for Drug Control covers medicinal products. - Custom Authorities oversee exports and imports.
+Testing of imports is quite rare, as there are almost no direct imports to the Czech Republic.
+Commodities, feeds, and foods are typically transshipped through other EU countries, where testing and monitoring is conducted at the ports of entry.

-- oilseeds, and papaya. - Central Institute for Supervising and Testing in Agriculture seeds and feed supervision.
-They have been testing both domestically produced and imported seeds since 2006, namely corn, soy, and rapeseed for the adventitious presence of bioengineered events. - State Veterinary Administration supervision of animal origin products. - State Institute for Drug Control covers medicinal products. - Custom Authorities are in charge of export and import. - Regional Agricultural Agencies of the Ministry of Agriculture in charge of field control of cultivation (compliance with coexistence rules).
+• Regional Agricultural Agencies of the Ministry of Agriculture in charge of field control of cultivation (compliance with coexistence rules).

-Six authorized detection laboratories are available for these authorities.
+There are five authorized detection laboratories, including The National Reference Laboratory for GMO Identification and DNA Fingerprinting, the Crop Research Institute, Prague available for these authorities.